iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 [Algorithm](https://github.com/KIRANKUMAR7296/Algorithms/blob/main/Code/10.K%20Mean%20Clustering.ipynb)

-- An unsupervised ML algorithm to group similar data points into K distinct clusters.
+- A method to group similar data points into K distinct clusters.
 - Data points with similar characteristics are grouped in one cluster.
 - Mean in K-Mean refers to the averaging of data (Finding the centroid by calculating mean)
-- Decide how many clusters you want to form in your data.
+- Decide how many clusters you have to form in your data.
 - K random data points are initially selected as a centroid (centre of cluster) for each cluster.
 - Each data point nearest to its corresponding centroid belongs/assigned to that cluster.
 - The centroid is recalculated for the newly formed clusters, and the data points are updated based on the new centroid.
-- This is an iterative process, we stop when there is no further classification.
+- This is an iterative process that continues until no further classification is possible.
 - Different starting points (centroid) create different clusters.

+**Key Terms:**
+- K: Number of clusters
+- Centroid: Center of a cluster
+- Cluster: Group of similar points

-### **Elbow Method**
+### Elbow Method
+- The Elbow Method is used to find the best/optimal value (sweet spot) of **K**.
 - The sum of the squared distance between the data point and centroid gets smaller as the number of clusters increases.
 - The **Elbow Method** helps us to find the optimal number of clusters.

+### Real Life Analogy
+Think of buying a storage box 📦
+- 1 Box: Messy Storage
+- 2 Box: Better Storage
+- 3 Box: Much Better Storage
+- 4 Box: Slight Improvement
+- 5 Box: Almost no change, no more boxes are required,
+- The point where improvement slows = Best Choice.

 **Usage:**
 1. **Market Segmentation:** Grouping customers based on purchasing behaviour, age, income, etc.